deislabs/mystikos/doc/design/secret-provisioning.md

     # Secret 1
     {
         "ID": <ID of the secret>,
-        "SrsURL": <URL to the Secret Release Service>, "SrsApiVersion": <Optional.
-API Version of the SRS>, "LocalPath": <Path of the file that stores the secret after its retrieval>, "ClientLibrary": <Name of the client library>,
+        "SrsAddress": <Address to the Secret Release Service>, "SrsApiVersion": <Optional.
+API Version of the SRS>, "LocalPath": <Path of the file that stores the secret after its retrieval>, "ClientLib": <Name of the client library>,
         "Verbose": <Optional.
 Verboseness of the client library>
     },
     # Secret 2
     {
         "ID": <ID of the secret>,
-        "SrsURL": <URL to the Secret Release Service>, "SrsApiVersion": <Optional.
-API Version of the SRS>, "LocalPath": <Path of the file that stores the secret after its retrieval>, "ClientLibrary": <Name of the client library>,
+        "SrsAddress": <Address to the Secret Release Service>, "SrsApiVersion": <Optional.
+API Version of the SRS>, "LocalPath": <Path of the file that stores the secret after its retrieval>, "ClientLib": <Name of the client library>,
         "Verbose": <Optional.
 Verboseness of the client library>
     },
     ...